 All 48 wind turbines were operational during the reporting period.
-Avian mortality monitoring, around wind turbines, commenced from the commissioning of the first turbine and was scaled up from commencement of operations from 04 August 2021 and continued for the full reporting period.
+Avian mortality monitoring (Phase 1), around wind turbines, commenced from the commissioning of the first turbine and was scaled up (Phase 2 included) from commencement of operations from 04 August 2020.
+Both Phase 1 and 2 continued until 12 July 2022, when Phase 1 ceased, and Phase 2 continued to the end of the reporting period and beyond.

-4.8.1 Eagle Mortality Incidents
+4.8.1 Eagle Mortality Incidents during the report period

-Two Wedge-tailed Eagle mortality incidents were recorded during the reporting period and attributed to collision of an eagle with an installed wind turbine.
+Two Wedge-tailed Eagle mortality incidents (WTE Incidents 3 and 4), were recorded during the reporting period and attributed to collision of an eagle with a wind turbine.
 No incidents involving White Bellied Sea Eagles have occurred, despite recent high activity and regular occurrence within the site.